Hilde Spiel

 Hilde Spiel (19 October 1911 – 30 November 1990) (pseudonyms: Grace Hanshaw and Jean Lenoir) was an Austrian writer and journalist who received numerous awards and honours.

 Biography

 Youth in Vienna

-Hilde Spiel was born in Vienna in October 1911, into a prosperous assimilated Jewish family.
+Hilde Spiel was born in Vienna in October 1911, into a prosperous assimilated and apostatized Jewish family.
 Her paternal grandfather had attained a level of prominence in Vienna as a salesman, living in the 1st district of the capital.
 Her parents, who became Roman Catholics as adults, were Hugo F. Spiel, an engineering research chemist and an officer in the Austro-Hungarian army during World War I, and Marie (née Gutfeld).
 For the first ten years of her life she lived in a garden apartment in Probusgasse in the prestigious Heiligenstadt, in the 19th district, where her mother's family had lived for generations, and then between Arenbergpark and Fasangasse in the 3rd district.
 She had no siblings, and was a nervous child.